-In this companion website to our work , the complete case studies and software artifacts we reference in our paper are available for download.
+In this companion website to our work .
+The complete case studies and software artifacts we reference in that paper are available for download from our Git repository .

 Note the use of variables of types UReal and UBoolean, which represent uncertain reals and booleans, respectively (you can read more about this here).
 We need to use these datatypes because, when dealing with real-world entities, models need to take into account the inability to know, estimate or measure with complete precision the value of the represented quantities.

 The behavior of the system can be represented by means of an in-place model transformation that determines how the state of the system evolves with time, as follows:

 - For every UnidentifiedObject (with a confidence greater than 0.65) moving at a speed higher than 30 m/s, which has not already been shot (with a confidence of hitting the target higher than 0.95), and with a drone less than 1000 m away from it, a GunShot object (that relates the drone with the target) will be created.

 - The coordinates of all moving objects will be updated, using their move() operation.
 In this case, the value of the argument is 1, assuming that the MT simulates the behavior of the system every second.

 - The attribute now of Clock will also be updated, reflecting the passage of that time.